 Ordering a month’s worth of food is easy, and the items are already made for you.
 But you won’t have your usual degree of control over what foods you choose to eat.
 And you may get fewer calories than you're used to.

 Limitations: You pick your foods from the choices Nutrisystem offers.
-There are 150 foods to choose from their most extensive plan "Uniquely Yours."
+There are 130-plus menu choices to choose from their most extensive plan "Uniquely Yours MAX+."
+There is also a plan called the "Partner Plan" for two people.
 You can also choose from dozens of items to buy on your own at the grocery store.

 Cooking and shopping: You can buy a 28-day shipment of food that the company selects, or you can choose each individual item yourself.
-You can sign up for a meal plan intended for women, men, vegetarians, people with diabetes, or anyone older than 60.
+You can sign up for a meal plan intended for women, men, or people with diabetes.

 You hardly have to cook, since most Nutrisystem foods either are ready to eat or only need heating.
 But some items that you buy from the grocery store, like vegetables and fish, may involve more preparation.